antonbabenko/terraform-cost-estimation/README.md

-#  Anonymized, secure and free Terraform Cost Estimation service (cost.modules.tf) which supports Terraform plan (0.12+) and Terraform state (any version).
+#  Anonymized, secure and free Terraform Cost Estimation

-This repository describes usage of a free cost estimation service which is part of [modules.tf](https://modules.tf) that is currently in active development.
+This repository describes the usage of a free cost estimation service, which is part of [modules.tf](https://modules.tf) that is currently in active development.

 Join the mailing list on [modules.tf](https://modules.tf) to stay updated!

-## tldr; Post your Terraform json file (state or plan-file) and get cost estimation:
+## tldr; Post your Terraform state or plan-file (as JSON) and get cost estimation:

 ```
 $ terraform state pull | curl -s -X POST -H "Content-Type: application/json" -d @- https://cost.modules.tf/